TilpDatLasse/HeisLab2025/README.md

 The system consists of several modules, responsible for different operations within the program.
 Here is a short list of each module and their responsabilities:

-#elev_algo#: Runs a single assigned elevator over TCP communication.
+elev_algo: Runs a single assigned elevator over TCP communication.
 Responsible for a finite state machine of the elevator and bulletproof excecution of elevator movements and user input and output.

 HRA (Hall Request Assigner): Decides which elevator should serve a hall order when multiple elevators are online.